-Howard Payne University has established specific health and safety policies, procedures, and protocols.
+Howard Payne University has established specific health and safety policies, procedures, and protocols which students, faculty members, staff members, and off-campus visitors are expected to follow.
 Failure to comply could result in penalties.

 Howard Payne University Mission, Vision, and Core Values